Zhen Wang / 王震

 PDF / Code / Slides / Poster (Long Paper, Oral Presentation)

 We demonstrate that large language models have insufficiently learned the effect of distant words on next-token prediction.
-We present Coherence Boosting, an inference procedure that increases a LM’s focus on a long context, which gets huge improvement on NLG and NLU tasks.
+We present Coherence Boosting, an inference procedure that increases an LMβs focus on a long context, which greatly improves NLG and NLU tasks.

 |